Building a new mobile-focused design system that scales to support all user interfaces across React, iOS, and Android platforms.

 As new redesign components are being merged, we revisited the metrics we set out for Mobile 2.0, keeping in mind that our benchmark is previous feature design releases that went out without Mobile DS support.

-A willingness to listen and developing open lines of communications creates a more resilient and flexible system.
+A willingness to listen and developing open lines of communications created a more resilient and flexible system.

-Taking the time to workshop blockers allows teams to arrive at a north star vision, solutions for tomorrow and solutions for today.
+Taking the time to workshop blockers allowed teams to arrive at a north star vision, solutions for tomorrow and solutions for today.

 The systems community is moving towards dynamic layouts and tokens simultaneously, which brings design and development closer than ever before.

-Giving your design org autonomy and ownership allows for a closer working, living, and breathing system.
+Giving design stakeholders autonomy and ownership allowed for a closer working, living, and breathing system.

-As a parting note, enjoy this picture of some of us at BlockFi eating spicy Indian fried chicken sandwiches :)
+As a parting note, enjoy this picture of some of us at BlockFi eating spicy Indian fried chicken sandwiches at Rowdy Rooster :)

 The amazing team: